shogun-toolbox/shogun/doc/readme/EXAMPLES.md

 ## Adding new examples
 It is extremely simple to add a new example: simply create another `*.sg` file.
-We are currently porting all existing Python examples in the deprecated folder `examples/undocumented/python_modular` to the new system -- a copy paste [entrance task](https://github.com/shogun-toolbox/shogun/issues/3555).
+We are currently porting all existing Python examples in the deprecated folder `examples/undocumented/python_modular` to the new parameter framework -- a copy paste [entrance task](https://github.com/shogun-toolbox/shogun/issues/3555).

-The following are the steps required to port all existing examples to meta examples:
+The following steps are required to port all existing examples under this:

 1. Just select any of the existing python examples ```examples/uncodcumented/python_modular```
 2. Create a corresponding meta example i.e (```.sg```) file which does the same task.